nikofil/nikofil.github.io/_posts/2019-10-24-rust-kernel-allocator.md

 * `free_frames` is the `Vec<PhysAddr>` which contains the freed frames and is initialized on the second step Both are protected by a `Mutex` so that Rust doesn't complain (rightly so, as we might someday want to have multiple threads!)

 Finally the method `init_global_alloc` performs both steps: It initializes the `frame_allocator` member after which Rust should be able to allocate on the heap.
-After that it performs its first allocation: an empty `Vec`!
+After that it performs its first allocation: a `Vec` with capacity 200!
+This allows our `free_frames` list to store several frame addresses before needing a reallocation.

 ```rust
 struct AllocatorInfo {